-As an integral part of the 608 sequence, all students (both foundation year and advanced year) are required to attend field seminar.
-Pathway Distance Education students are required to attend online seminar.
+As an integral part of the 6081-6084 sequence, all students (both Generalist (foundation) year and Specialized Advanced Generalist year) are required to attend field seminar online.
 The purpose of seminar is to provide a forum for discussion of practicum experiences, to synthesize and integrate theoretical and practical knowledge obtained from field practicum and CSUSB coursework, and the link to CSWE core competencies.
-In addition, attendance and participation is mandatory as the seminar class meets eight (8) times throughout the academic year.
-The seminar class is scheduled for three hours and these hours can count towards field practicum hours if approved by the field instructor and if the seminar is held on a regularly scheduled field day.
+In addition, attendance and participation is mandatory as the seminar class meets online on Zoom eight (8) times throughout the academic year.
+The seminar class is scheduled for two hours and these hours can count towards field practicum hours if approved by the field instructor and if the seminar is held on a regularly scheduled field day.